30 May A Perfect Day in Montreal

 We then made our way to the famous Notre-Dame Basilica located in Old Montreal.
 Known for being one of the most intricately designed churches in the world, its breathtaking interiors can captivate you for hours.
 It is also the place where the famous Canadian singer Celine Dion was married.

-With our busy schedule we knew we had to make time to visit the peak of Mount Royal, after which the city is named.
+With our busy schedule, we knew we had to make time to visit the peak of Mount Royal, after which the city is named.
 We made our way by car and stopped at one of the most popular viewing spots.
 It was a clear day, which gave us the perfect opportunity to admire the city’s skyline.
-The perfect way to finish a perfect trip!

-Poutine – consists of homemade fries, covered in gravy and topped with cheese curds
+Poutine – Homemade fries, covered in gravy and topped with cheese curds

 Haitian Tassot – Tassot is a classic Haitian dish, made with jerked goat or beef, marinated in citrus juice